vidhi-thakur/Amazon-Clone/README.md

 Check out the facebook clone here: https://clone-ec622.web.app

 PS.
-If you like the repo., do give it a star.
+If you like the repo, do give it a star⭐